nithyaramakrishnan/data-shield/manage.md

 3. Give your application a name and description.

 4. Enter the input and output name for your images.
-The input is the name of your registry and image without the tag.
+The input is the name of your registry and image without the docker tag.
+The docker tag will eventually be added to the builds of this app, by copying from the source build (See Step 4 of "Building applications" section).
 The output is the name of the registry and image where you want to send the converted application.

 5. Enter an **ISVPRDID**.
 It is a numeric product identifier that you assign to the enclave.
 You can choose a unique value in range 0 - 65,535.